Skip to main content

 Mistake 3: Outdated Contact Information

-Your DR plan lists the IT support number for software you stopped using two years ago.
-Review and update your plan twice yearly.
+Your DR plan still lists the support number for software you ditched two years ago.
+Go through the whole document twice a year and update it.
+Put a recurring reminder in your phone.

 Mistake 4: Only One Person Knows Critical Information